davesantiarlom/holbertonschool-validation/module4_task2/README.md

-# Module 1: Introduction to DevOps: Automate Everything to Focus on What Really Matters
+Introduction to DevOps: Automate Everything to Focus on What Really Matters

 ## Learning Objectives